tstack/lnav/docs/source/intro.rst

 * clicking on the main view will move the cursor to the given row and dragging will scroll the view as needed;
-* shift + dragging in the main view will highlight lines and then toggle their bookmark status on release;
+* shift + clicking/dragging in the main view will highlight lines and then toggle their bookmark status on release;
+* double-clicking will select the underlying token and drag-selecting within a line will select the given text;
+* with selected text, pressing :kbd:`c` will copy the text to the clipboard and it will be used as the suggestion for searching/filtering;
 * clicking in the scroll area will move the view by a page and dragging the scrollbar will move the view to the given spot;
 * clicking on the breadcrumb bar will select a crumb and